a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a window.
 Select an icon.
 Hold modifier down and drag a selection rectangle around another icon.
 Verify that both are selected.
   * Launch DeskTop.
 Open a window.
 Select one or more file icons.
 Hold modifier and click a selected file icon.
 Verify that it is deselected.
   * Launch DeskTop.
 Open a window.
 Hold modifier and double-click on a non-selected file icon.
 Verify that it highlights then unhighlights, and does not open.
   * Launch DeskTop.
 Open a window.
 Select a file icon.
+Wait a few seconds for the double-click timer to expire.
 Hold modifier and double-click the selected file icon.
 Verify that it unhighlights then highlights, and does not open.
   * Launch DeskTop.
 Open a volume window.
 Hold modifier, and drag-select icons in the window.
 Release the modifier.
 Verify that the volume icon is no longer selected.
 Click an empty area in the window to clear selection.
 Verify that the selection in the window clears, and that the volume icon becomes selected.
   * Launch DeskTop.
 Open a volume window with many icons.
 Click on a file icon to select it.
 Modifier-click the icon to deselect it.
 Drag-select on the desktop covering a large area.
 Verify that no file icons are erroneously painted.
   * Launch DeskTop.
 Open a volume window with many icons.
 Modifier-click on a file icon to select it.
 Drag-select on the desktop covering a large area.
 Verify that no file icons are erroneously painted.